Empowering musicians to create their own path

 Dana Lynne Varga is on a mission to transform the classical music industry.

-As a leading changemaker in the classical music industry, Dana Lynne Varga is a sought-after clinician, lecturer, and keynote speaker.
-Previous engagements include:
+A leading voice for change in the classical music industry, Dana Lynne Varga is a clinician, lecturer, and speaker on a mission to transform the traditional classical music career.

 "Dana has the perspective, intelligence, and boldness to be a real game changer.
 She can help empower you to change your game—the way you sing and plan your own path—but she can also empower the entire singing community to view the art and business of singing in a positive, productive way moving forward.